UoaWDCC/VPS/learn/pages/state.md

 - A character's health
 - Some player input

-To create a tracked value, press the **State Variables** button on the very left of the toolbar.
+To create a tracked value, press the **Properties** button on the very left of the toolbar.
 On the modal, enter a name that describes what this value is tracking, the type of the value, and what the value should be initially (when the player first begins the scenario), and then press **Create** on the bottom right of the input section.

 This table explains the different types: